medialab/xan/docs/cmd/agg.md

                              instead of the whole file.
 A special `cell` variable will represent the value of a selected column in the aggregation expression.
+    -p, --parallel           Whether to use parallelization to speed up computation.
+                             Will automatically select a suitable number of threads to use based on your number of cores.
+Use -t, --threads if you want to indicate the number of threads yourself.
+    -t, --threads <threads>  Parellize computations using this many threads.
+Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Common options:
     -h, --help               Display this message